 - CNC machines, lathes, or mill machinery

-On top of all that, you’re probably also responsible for the inspection and maintenance of any overhead lifting slings, rigging hardware, below-the-hook devices, and personal fall protection that your employees use on a daily basis.
+On top of all that, you’re probably also responsible for rigging inspections and maintenance of any overhead lifting slings, hardware, below-the-hook devices, and personal fall protection that your employees use on a daily basis.

 How Often Should You Inspect Your Rigging Equipment?